-Best for Everyday Wear: Clinique for Men SPF 21
+Best Overall Sunscreen: Clinique for Men SPF 21

 A lightweight, oxybenzone-driven synthetic moisturizer.
 While it’s specifically for the face, Clinique’s broad-spectrum hydrator is too smooth to not apply universally.
 If you’re out for a walk and want some added coverage on your arms and legs, too, this stuff soaks up fast and doesn’t goop on like most dense body sunscreens.
 You get high SPF coverage, fast absorption and soft skin.
 Plus, it doesn’t break the bank, so there’s no guilt in lathering it on.

 Best Upgrade Sunscreen: Vacation Classic Lotion SPF 30

 Reef-friendly and oxybenzone-, octinoxate- and paraben-free, Vacation's classic lotion comes scented with its own proprietary fragrance — which also comes as an eau de toilette, too.
 It's water-resistant up to 80 minutes and rubs on smoothly and without obvious streaks.

 Best Affordable Sunscreen: Neutrogena Ultra Sheer Dry-Touch Sunscreen Lotion SPF 30

 Neutrogena's Ultra Sheer line caters to those with sensitive skin.
 It rubs in evenly, doesn't clog pores, proves fast-absorbing and is free from all concerning chemicals.
 This one is SPF 30 but there are options as high as 80.